holtzermann17/serendipity/README.md

-# serendipity
+# Modelling serendipity in a computational context

-Modelling serendipity in a computational context
+Drawing on well-known examples of serendipity in scientific discovery, we develop a set of criteria that can be applied to model and evaluate serendipity in computational settings.
+We use design patterns, and the growth of a pattern language, as a way to describe the processes of discovery and invention that comprise serendipitous encounters.
+We show how several earlier patterns of serendipity can be applied in a Writers Workshop for computational systems, and include related recommendations for practitioners.